kgateway-dev/kgateway/docs/content/guides/integrations/datadog/_index.md

 ```

 {{< notice note >}}
-If you upgrade the cluster using Helm, these annotations may be removed.
-You should also update the values used by Helm to include these annotations.
+If you upgrade the cluster using Helm version 3, these annotations should stay in place.
+Helm 3 uses a three-way merge when performing an update.
+Helm version 2 will also attempt a merge, but may have issues with changes made using kubectl edit.
+You should update the values used by Helm to include these annotations.
+More information is available [here](https://helm.sh/docs/faq/#improved-upgrade-strategy-3-way-strategic-merge-patches).
 {{< /notice >}}

 You can verify that the annotations have been successfully updated by running the following command: